lxzhu/lxzhu.github.io/_posts/2020-05-16-QuickSortInPython.md

 # The builtin sort method in Python supports a key function to extract key from element.
 # It is not enough to implement Graham's Scan algorithm
 #
-# Paramter compare is added to support user of this algorithm to compare two elements
+# Parameter compare is added to support comparing two elements
-# in any way they would like instead of just by comparing key.
+# in any way the user would like to instead of just by key.

 # Comparing by key is supported as well.